 One easy way to do this is to let other people create the content and deliver it to you so that you can share the best of it with your own clients.
 Email newsletters are a wonderful way to get articles, blog posts and videos delivered right to your inbox.
-Some of the best media outlets you can subscribe to are from the AVMA, http://dvm360.com|~http://dvm360.com and ASPCA Poison Control.
-You can collect these newsletters in a folder in your email program.
-When you need content for your social media outlet, voila!
+Some of the best media outlets you can subscribe to are from the AVMA, (gratuitous plug alert!) dvm360.com and ASPCA Poison Control.
+When you need great content for your social media outlet, voila!

-5. Use a social media calendar and a scheduler
+5. Use a scheduler

 First, schedule one hour per week as social media time.
 Then create a plan for what content you want to put out over the next seven days.
-Use a web-based program to schedule posts automatically at designated times.
+Use a web-based program to schedule your posts automatically at designated times.

-My favorite scheduler is Hootsuite (http://hootsuite.com|~http://hootsuite.com ).
-Users can write their posts, attach files or links, and then set the date and time for the information to appear on Facebook, Twitter, etc. It’s free to use, and once you decide how often you want to put out information, you can set your entire week in a single sitting.
+My favorite scheduler is Hootsuite (hootsuite.com).
+Users can write their posts, attach files or links, and then set the date and time for the information to appear on Facebook, Twitter and other outlets.
+It’s free to use, and once you decide how often you want to put out information, you can set your entire week in a single sitting.

-6. Monitor what’s happening.
+6. Monitor what’s happening

 When clients reach out in this way, don’t panic.
-You don’t have to respond immediately like you would if they showed up in person.
+You don’t have to respond immediately, like you would if they showed up in person.
 Twenty-four hours (48 on a weekend) is a good response time and won’t leave clients feeling ignored.